Safe Ways to Use Apple Cider Vinegar for your Dog

 As a person who loves, trusts, and knows the benefits of holistic remedies, my kitchen is my pharmacy.
 No really, it is.
 I have long encouraged the use of turmeric for pets’ (and peoples’) inflammation, and have found that apple cider vinegar is fantastic for a variety of issues from infections and fleas to dandruff.

-- Treat yeast infections
+- Skin infections

-- Clean ears and prevent ear infections or itchy ears
+- Ear infections or itchy ears

-- Eliminate tear stains
+- Tear stains

-- Boost the immune system
+- Immune system

-Fleas and ticks HATE the taste and smell of ACV, so putting it in their water makes your dog’s skin less tasty to fleas, and applying it topically can cause the fleas already on the skin to abandon ship.
+I add it to water bowls, bath time, and put it in a sprayer to spray directly on infections.
+Fleas and ticks HATE the taste and smell of ACV, so putting it in your pet’s water makes your dog’s skin less appealing to fleas, and applying it topically can cause the fleas already on the skin to abandon ship.

 ACV is a combination of apples and water.
 Both of which are perfectly safe for dogs and cats to ingest.
 Because ACV has antibacterial properties, if used too much it can cause some of the good flora in the gut to decrease, so you may want to incorporate a probiotic into your dog’s diet if you notice him having diarrhea or unusual stool.